 *After the 3rd day of classes, Nicholls’ students cannot register/drop/add classes through Banner.
 You will need to email firstname.lastname@example.org with the courses you want to add.
 Include the course CRN and your N#.
 And remember to use your Nicholls email address when contacting the university.

-*If you are requesting to go over the limit of 9 hours in a term, you would need to get your advisor’s approval, then the Director of Distance Education, the Dean, and the Vice President.
+*If you are requesting to go over the limit of 9 hours in a term, (15 for the summer) you would need to get your advisor’s approval, then the Director of Distance Education, the Dean, and the Vice President.
 These requests will only be approved in exceptional situations.

 Q: How do I drop a course that I am currently enrolled?